-The discussion in Chapter 1, PART C (b) of this report on public/private opinions would also apply to GE animals.
-However, there isn't the level of media output on GE animals to draw much in the way of general conclusions on consumer opinions.
-Generally it is felt there is a lower level of positive opinion on animal biotechnology.
+The discussion in Chapter 1, PART C (a) of this report on public/private opinions would also apply to GE animals and cloning.
+However, there isn't the level of media attention on GE animals or cloning as there is on plant products.
+Generally, it is felt there is a lower level of positive opinion on animal biotechnology.